Braves vs. Phillies Predictions & Picks - September 11

 - In nine games as the favorite over the last 10 matchups, the Braves have a record of 6-3.

-- In its last 10 games with a total, Atlanta and its opponents have combined to hit the over seven times.
+- In its last 10 games with a total, Atlanta and its opponents are 7-3-0 when it comes to hitting the over.

-- Over their last 10 games, the Braves are 2-1-0 against the spread.
+- The Braves have a record of 2-1-0 ATS over their last 10 games.

-- The moneyline for this contest implies a 58.3% chance of a victory for the Braves.
+- The implied probability of a win from the Braves, based on the moneyline, is 55.6%.

-- No team has scored more than the 826 runs Atlanta has this season.
+- Atlanta has scored the most runs (836) in baseball so far this year.

-- The Braves have a 3.89 team ERA that ranks fourth among all MLB pitching staffs.
+- The Braves' 3.92 team ERA ranks seventh across all league pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!